assimp/assimp-docs/source/usage/use_the_lib.rst

 Reasons: you need all the parent nodes to keep the transformation chain intact.
-For most file formats and modelling packages the node hierarchy of the skeleton is either a child of the mesh node or a sibling of the mesh node but this is by no means a requirement so you shouldn't rely on it.
+For most file formats and modeling packages, the node hierarchy of the skeleton is either a child of the mesh node or a sibling of the mesh node but this is by no means a requirement so you shouldn't rely on it.
-The node closest to the root node is your skeleton root, from there you start copying the hierarchy.
+The node closest to the root node is your skeleton root, from there, you start copying the hierarchy.
 You can skip every branch without a node being a bone in the mesh - that's why the algorithm skips the whole branch if the node is marked as "not necessary".